-- Avoid full cycle (zero-100 percent) charging.
-Instead, top-up your phone more regularly with partial charges.
-Ending a charge at 80 percent is better for the battery than topping all the way up to 100 percent.
-Don’t let the battery drain completely either.
+- Avoid full cycle (zero-100%) charging.
+Instead, top up your phone more regularly with partial charges.
+Ending a charge at 80% is better for the battery than topping all the way up to 100%.
+Don’t let the battery drain completely, either.

 - Heat is the battery killer.
-Don’t cover your phone when charging and keep it out of hot places.
+When charging, don’t cover your phone, and keep it out of hot places.
 If your phone gets uncomfortably warm while playing games or using the camera, stop what you’re doing and let it cool down.

 - Turn your phone off when charging if you can, and try not to use it even if it’s on.
 You definitely shouldn’t play games or watch videos, to avoid mini charging cycles.

 Frequently asked questions